notofonts/noto-docs/src/descriptions/NotoSansNewTaiLue.md

-Noto Sans New Tai Lue is a sanserif design for texts in the New Tai Lue script.
+Noto Sans New Tai Lue is a sans serif design for texts in the New Tai Lue script.
 It has multiple weights, contains 95 glyphs, and supports 90 characters.